CBPFGMS/cbpfgms.github.io/pbicli/README.md

 There are five parameters:

 **`data-title`**: sets the title of the chart.
 If left empty ("") the chart title defaults to *Contribution Trends*.

+**`data-showfuture`**: defines if the contributions for future years are showed when the page loads.
+The value has to be a string.
+Accepted values:

+- `"true"`: shows contributions (pledge values) for years after the current year.
+- `"false"`: shows only contributions until the current year.

+If the value is not an accepted value, it defaults to `"false"`.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: